Gymnosperm: Diversity and origin

 All gymnosperms are perennial woody plants.

 Unlike in other extant gymnosperms the soft and highly parenchymatous wood in cycads is poorly lignified, and their main structural support comes from an armor of sclerenchymatous leaf bases covering the stem, with the exception of species with underground stems.
-There are no herbaceous gymnosperms and compared to angiosperms they occupy fewer ecological niches, but have evolved both parasites (Parasitaxus), epiphytes (Zamia pseudoparasitica) and rheophytes (Retrophyllum minus).
+There are no herbaceous gymnosperms and compared to angiosperms they occupy fewer ecological niches, but the gymnosperms include parasites (Parasitaxus), epiphytes (Zamia pseudoparasitica) and rheophytes (Retrophyllum minus).

 Conifers are by far the most abundant extant group of gymnosperms with six to eight families, with a total of 65–70 genera and 600–630 species (696 accepted names).
 Most conifers are evergreens.
-The leaves of many conifers are long, thin and needle-like, while other species, including most Cupressaceae and some Podocarpaceae, have flat, triangular scale-like leaves.
-Agathis in Araucariaceae and Nageia in Podocarpaceae have broad, flat strap-shaped leaves.
+Conifers produce their seeds inside a protective cone called a strobilus.
+Most species are monoecious, with male and female cones on the same tree.
+All conifers are wind-pollinated.